-- 1 A Summary of the Large-Scale Purchaser or its group (including specific name, capital and financial information) - 2 The purpose, method and details of the Large-Scale Purchase (including the price and type of purchase consideration, the timing of the purchase and the appropriateness of the purchase method) - 3 The existence of any notification of intent to a third party and, if such notification of intent exists, the details thereof, at the time of the Large-Scale Purchase - 4 The basis for calculating the purchase consideration and materials that evidence funding for the purchase (including the specific name and procurement method of the provider of purchase funds (including substantive providers)) - (5) The existing collateral for the shares of Tokuyama that are already owned or the planned establishment of collateral for the shares of Tokuyama to be purchased in the future (including the method and details of the planned establishment of collateral) - The intended fundamental management policies and business plans of Tokuyama and the Tokuyama Group after the completion of the Large-Scale Purchase - (7) Any changes planned after the completion of the Large-Scale Purchase or the details thereof when making such changes regarding the relationship among the Tokuyama and Tokuyama Group employees, suppliers, customers, local community and other stakeholders and Tokuyama and the Tokuyama Group - The probability of acquiring the approvals, licenses and/or permits to be acquired from any governments or third parties in Japan and overseas, in accordance with the Antitrust Law, other laws and regulations, and the like.
+- (iv) The basis for calculating the purchase consideration and materials that evidence funding for the purchase (including the specific name and procurement method of the provider of purchase funds (including substantive providers). - (v) The existing collateral for the shares of Tokuyama that are already owned or the planned establishment of collateral for the shares of Tokuyama to be purchased in the future (including the method and details of the planned establishment of collateral). - (vi) The intended fundamental management policies and business plans of Tokuyama and the Tokuyama Group after the completion of the Large-Scale Purchase. - (vii) Any changes planned after the completion of the Large-Scale Purchase or the details thereof when making such changes regarding the relationship among our stakeholders, including customers, business partners, employees and local community, and Tokuyama and the Tokuyama Group. - (viii) The probability of acquiring the approvals, licenses and/or permits to be acquired from any governments or third parties in Japan and overseas, in accordance with the Antitrust Law, other laws and regulations, and the like.